Updated August 22, 2023

 Get Pre-approved for a Home Loan

-The pre-approval process requires that you provide information to a potential lender, including a variety of income records, asset records and legal identification.
-Once these have been compiled, along with your credit score, the lender will decide if you are capable of making mortgage payments on a home.
-If you’re pre-approved, you’ll receive a pre-approval letter from the lender.
-The pre-approval letter shows the seller that you’re serious and capable of purchasing their home.
+The pre-approval process requires that you provide information to a potential lender, including a variety of income and asset records, documentation of existing debts and legal identification.
+Once these have been compiled, the lender will determine how much of a loan they think is appropriate.

 Stay Within Your Budget

 It can be fun to browse through homes that are out of your price range, but don’t get attached to a home you can’t afford.
 A low offer can sometimes be the right strategic move, but if you don’t have the flexibility to offer more, you’re likely wasting the seller’s time.

 The terms of your mortgage pre-approval letter will include a maximum amount.
 Unless you have additional funds available to make up the difference, you’ll need to stick to the value your loan is approved for.

 You’ll also want to make sure you aren’t forgetting about other costs associated with homeownership when budgeting.
 This will help make sure you can afford to live in the home, not just buy it.

 Communication is perhaps the most important part of building your reputation as a reliable Homebuyer.
 Whether it’s with the lender, agent or seller, clearly communicating will limit headaches and misunderstandings.

 That doesn’t mean badgering them with long emails, constant calls or texts – it means listening, considering and replying with purpose.